 - Using the Storage Transfer service, you can schedule both repeating and one-time transfers.

 - If no corresponding source object is present, the service supports the deletion of existing objects in the destination.
 This is very helpful in syncing source and destination.

 - After transferring data, you can delete the source object.

-- The service supports source and sinks synchronization with advanced filters like file creation dates, file-name, etc.
+- The service supports source and sink synchronization with advanced filters like file creation dates, file names, etc.